Williams FW19: 1997 season

-Frentzen took his first career pole at the Monaco Grand Prix, but Villeneuve was back in third with Michael Schumacher splitting them.
-The Ferrari man jumped Frentzen at the very wet start and the Jordans of Fisichella and Ralf Schumacher also got through.
+Frentzen took his first career pole at the Monaco Grand Prix, with Villeneuve back in third and Michael Schumacher splitting them.
+Villeneuve had been on course to challenge Schumacher's initial provisional pole before making a mistake at the final corner on his quickest lap and subsequently clouting the wall on the following lap, ending his session early after breaking his left rear suspension at the Sainte-Dévote corner.
+Rain on race day saw a wet start but Williams started their drivers on dry slick tyres, believing the rain to be only a short shower.
+Michael Schumacher on wet tyres jumped Frentzen at the very wet start and the Jordans of Fisichella and Ralf Schumacher also got through.
 Villeneuve had an awful start and was down to 9th, behind Coulthard, Herbert, Barrichello and Olivier Panis's Prost as well.
-Frentzen had a spin and Villeneuve had technical problems, and they were soon running 16th and 17th.
+Frentzen had a spin and Villeneuve had technical problems, and they were soon running 16th and 17th after pitting for wet tyres.
 As the rain continued to fall, they picked up places due to the accidents of Herbert and Jarno Trulli in the Minardi, Berger having to stop for a new front wing and actually passing Shinji Nakano's Prost on the racetrack.
-This left them in 11th and 12th with Frentzen still leading his teammate, but on lap 17 Villeneuve pulled into the pits with a problem, later identified as accident damage after a brush with the barrier, and retired.
+This left them in 11th and 12th with Frentzen still leading his teammate, but on lap 17 Villeneuve pulled into the pits with a problem, later identified as accident damage after a brush with the barrier at Sainte-Dévote again and retired.
 Frentzen picked up a place on the same lap due to Jean Alesi spinning his Benetton out of the race.
 The German passed Ukyo Katayama in the other Minardi a lap later, and was in 9th.
 He was still in 9th on lap 40 when he ran wide at the seafront chicane and bounced across the kerbs, damaging his right front suspension.
 He then hit the wall on the other side of the track, which caused almost identical damage to the left front suspension.
 He was out of the race, and the Williams Monaco challenge was over.
 Michael Schumacher's victory left him top of the championship by four points from Villeneuve.
 Frentzen had been demoted to fourth due to Eddie Irvine's 3rd place, and Williams had been bumped down to 2nd by the Ferrari performance.